Skip to content

 Retraining at 40

 Paying your mortgage, bills, food, car insurance, holidays for the kids (and yourself!) – the list is endless.
-And the prospect of time out of work while you figure out what to do isn’t an option.
+And the prospect of time out of work while you figure out what to do isn’t an option, which is one of the main reasons why people avoid a career change at 40.

-We know your time is precious, so we designed our training courses to be held remotely, ideal for you to carry out in the comfort of your own home.
+We know your time is precious and life is busy, so we designed our training courses to be held remotely, ideal for you to carry out in the comfort of your own home.
 They are delivered in easy-to-absorb sessions of no more than a few hours each, making it ideal for you to retrain with us while still working your current job.

 The best part is that training with CTT all but guarantees you a career in the personal adviser sector after the Foundation course.